 If the Scheduling Agent requests to annul the schedule reservation then the approval by ELIA would imply a reimbursement by the Scheduling Agent to ELIA of the remuneration for the initial agreement plus potential additional costs.
+The reimbursement may only apply to a part of the initial remuneration: during the initial agreement ELIA and the Scheduling Agent will discuss as part of the negotiation which costs of the Scheduling Agent would be regarded as sunk costs in case of an annulment.

 Additional costs will depend on ELIA's capability of finding an alternative for the schedule reservation; the closer to day D, the more difficult to find or the more expensive the alternative may be.
 The remuneration for the additional costs should also be reasonable, directly related to the requested amendment, and demonstrable.
 When an annulment is requested relatively late, the cost may have to be agreed on ex post.